eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - impl
 - utest

+##### PodmanStateChecker returns removed state
+`swdd~podman-state-checker-returns-removed-state~1`

+Status: approved

+When the `PodmanStateChecker` is called to get the current state over the state getter interface and the `PodmanStateChecker` gets empty list of current states, the `PodmanStateChecker` shall return the state removed.

+Rationale:
+This happens when the container has been removed and the Agent meanwhile triggers status check of the workload.

+Tags:
+- PodmanStateChecker
+- PodmanRuntimeConnector

+Needs:
+- impl
+- utest

 ##### PodmanStateChecker returns unknown state
 `swdd~podman-state-checker-returns-unknown-state~1`

 Status: approved

-When the `PodmanStateChecker` is called to get the current state over the state getter interface and the `PodmanStateChecker` is unable to read the container state, the unknown state shall be returned.
+When the `PodmanStateChecker` is called to get the current state over the state getter interface and the `PodmanStateChecker` is unable to read the container state (error or too many current states read), the unknown state shall be returned.

 Comment:
 In other words the unknown state shall be the default state.